BenMcLean/Voxel2Pixel/src/BenVoxel/Models/GpuSvoModel.md

 * `IsLeaf` – marks a brick node
 * `Payload` – 64‑bit value storing **8 materials × 8 bits**

+Payloads can also be stored as RG32_UINT, where the shader reads a uvec2 and bit-shifts to reconstruct the material indices.
+This increases compatibility significantly without changing the "bit-exact" requirement.

 ### 4.1 Voxel Insertion

 For each non‑zero voxel: